ClimateWatch-Vizzuality/climate-watch/_docs/domain-description.md

 **IPCC version** == GWP (Global Warming Potential) - Versions of the data created for UNFCCC

 **ANNEX 1 and non-ANNEX 2 (UNFCCC)** - Different groups of parties of the convention

+**WRI** - World Resources Institute - NGO that provides data for the platform

+**WB** - World Bank - International financial institution that provides data for the platform

+**ESP** - Emission scenarios platform - Platform that provides data for the Emission Pathways